hartsfield/GoogleSheetsAPI/README.md

 <!-- OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE -->
 <!-- SOFTWARE. -->
 ![gopher](https://github.com/hartsfield/ohsheet/blob/master/gophersheet.png?raw=true)

-# OhSheet!
+# OhSheet - Access Google Sheets API via Go

-`ohsheet` is a very tiny Go module used for accessing the Google Sheets API, and reading and writing to spreadsheets.
+`ohsheet` is a Go module used for accessing the Google Sheets API, and reading and writing to spreadsheets.

 # Example Usage